zdravkov/kendo-docs/tutorials/asp.net/asp-net-hello-html5.md

 ---
-nav_title: Part 3 - Hello HTML5
+title: Part 3 - Hello HTML5
-title: Tutorial for HTML5 Development in Visual Studio
+page_title: Tutorial for HTML5 Development in Visual Studio
 description: This tutorial will introduce you to HTML5 development with ASP.NET.
 Learn the theory and look at the implementation of HTML5 development in Visual Studio.
 ---